We Are Here to Serve You from Bail Hearing to Jury Trial

 Do not panic.
 While even a first-offense DUI is a serious criminal offense, you should not assume you will be convicted.
 With help from a capable legal professional, you may be able to reduce the charges, negotiate a more reasonable sentence, or even walk away with little to no penalties.
 Our Escondido DUI lawyer is committed to representing the little guy and can advocate for you in these difficult scenarios.
 At Sterger Law Group, we will carefully evaluate all elements of your case and pursue a defense strategy designed to secure the best possible outcome.

-If you have been charged with DUI, contact an Escondido DUI lawyer online or call (760) 280-7900 to schedule a free initial consultation.
+Have you been charged with driving under the influence?
+Call Sterger Law Group today at (760) 280-7900 or contact us online to schedule a free consultation with our DUI lawyer in Escondido.
 Flexible payment options are available, and we offer our legal services in English and Spanish.

 In the state of California, it is illegal to operate a vehicle while under the influence of drugs or alcohol.
 Any motorist with a blood alcohol content (BAC) of 0.08 or higher is automatically assumed to be unlawfully intoxicated.
 The good news is that, unlike in some states, a California motorist cannot be convicted of DUI unless they were actively driving their vehicle while intoxicated.
 You cannot be convicted of DUI if you were merely sleeping in your car, for example, an act that can lead to a conviction in other jurisdictions.